About Benjamin N. Lawrance

 I am often invited to consult on the contemporary political, social, and cultural climate in various countries West Africa.
-As of 2017, I have served as an expert witness for over three hundred and eighty petitions by West African migrants in the U.S., Canada, the U.K, the Netherlands, Israel, and many other countries, and my opinions have featured in appellate rulings in the U.S. and the U.K. I have has served as a consultant on asylum and refugee issues to the US Department of State, the National Security Agency, the Japanese UNHCR, the World Bank, the Austrian Red Cross, the Immigration and Refugee Board, Canada, and the US Department of Homeland Security.
+As of 2017, I have served as an expert witness for over four hundred petitions by West African migrants in the U.S., Canada, the U.K, the Netherlands, Israel, and many other countries, and my opinions have featured in appellate rulings in the U.S. and the U.K. I have has served as a consultant on asylum and refugee issues to the US Department of State, the National Security Agency, the Japanese UNHCR, the World Bank, the Austrian Red Cross, the Immigration and Refugee Board, Canada, and the US Department of Homeland Security.
 This has also become an important site of research for me and part of my current ACLS-funded book project.

 I am also happy to engage with the press on matters related to Africa, particularly West Africa, trafficking, asylum, refugees, migration, public services, citizenship/nationality, and issues pertaining to children.
 Please contact the University of Arizona Press Office.
 Examples of my press engagements include: